dennisXZX/web-developer-notes/Linux.md

 ls -l 'my notes.txt'
 ```

-When you use the `-l` format, we can see the access rights to the file.
+When you use the `-l` format, we can see the permissions for files and directories.

 ```shell
 drwxrwxrwx  18 dennis.x  staff    612 13 Jul 14:09 books
 -rwxr-xr--   1 dennis.x  staff   8398  5 Jul 11:06 ei-activity-view.css
 ```

-For `drwxrwxrwx`, the first character indicates the file type, `d` represents a directory while a `-` indicates a regular file.
+For `drwxrwxrwx`, the first character indicates the file type, `d` represents a directory, `-` indicates a regular file and `l` refers to a symbolic link.

 - The first three symbols `rwx` mean the file's owner may read, write, or execute
 - The second three symbols `r-x` mean anyone in the file's group may read or execute this file, but not write to it